jobelche/Empirical-Accuracy/README.md

 ## BLOT (Bottom Line On TOP)

-You don't need to do anything extraordinary to acquire competition level hardware.
+You don't need to do anything extraordinary to acquire competition winning hardware.

 Most mid tier rifles with most mid tier optics running most mid tier ammunition will outperform most shooters.
 More than a handful of "budget" tier rifles brands will do the same.
 There is no incantation you can say to a bag rest or magical rune to carve into the barrel to make precision shooting "easy".
 Out shootin a store bought rifle is hard and nothing is changing that.
 Anyone telling you different is selling something.